-Chinese for Travel Part 1 – Essential Vocab for Travelling in China
+Chinese for Travel – You Must Know These for Travelling China

 So no matter what your Chinese level is, if you are working or studying in China, you will definitely end up doing some travelling in China too.

 Regardless where you go – be it to the place where the Great Wall of China meets the sea or perhaps the beautiful province of Yunnan – you will need some basic travel vocabulary to help you over any hurdles you might encounter.

 But don’t worry, we’ve prepared some essential Chinese for Travel vocabulary to help you along…